Gauranga2022/Fun-with-Python/GenAI/5 day Google GenAI workshop/Day 4/Notebooks/Notebook 1/readme.md

 Below is an example of a comprehensive Markdown file (for instance, a README.md) that explains the contents, structure, and concepts demonstrated in the **"day-4-fine-tuning-a-custom-model.ipynb"** notebook.
-You can modify or extend the sections as needed to better reflect any specific details present in your notebook.

 ---

 # Day 4: Fine-Tuning a Custom Model